Document Type : Research Paper I Open Access I Released under (CC BY-NC 4.0) license

 Authors

-1 Associate professor, Department of Sports Management, Faculty of Physical Education and Sport Sciences, University of Tabriz, Tabriz: Iran
+1 Associate Professor of Sport Management, Department of Sport Management, Faculty of Physical Education and Sport Sciences, University of Tabriz, Tabriz, Iran

-2 M.A., Charkh Niloufar Non-Profit University, Tabriz, Iran.
+2 M.A. in Sport Management, Charkh Niloufari Non-Profit University, Tabriz, Iran

 10.22124/jsmd.2024.26762.2878